-We are funding a project that invites consumers, health care professionals and healthcare policy makers to share their ideas for future research topics in the area of faecal incontinence.
-The project will be run in an iterative process through a survey and an online workshop to gather and refine a broad range of identified topics into ranked list which are of international importance.
-These will guide decision making for Cochrane Incontinence over the next five years as we plan further systematic reviews.
-Gathering information in this way makes sure we are focusing on publishing research in areas that are meaningful and important to patients and their caregivers.
+We have funded a project that invites consumers, health care professionals and healthcare policy makers to share ideas for future research topics in the area of faecal incontinence.
+The project collected information through surveys and then held an online workshop to refine a broad range of identified topics into a list of international importance.
+The results will guide decision making for Cochrane Incontinence over the next five years as we plan further systematic reviews.
+Gathering information in this way makes sure we are focusing on publishing Cochrane Reviews in meaningful and important areas to patients and their caregivers.

 To identify a list of priority topics of interest to the main stakeholders within the faecal incontinence field and rank them according to their relevance.

-We will fund and oversee the project that will be delivered collaboratively by the Evidence Synthesis Group based at Newcastle University and NIHR Innovation Observatory (NIHR-IO).
-A steering committee comprised of members from the Cochrane Incontinence editorial base and specialist academics will provide governance to the project.
+Cochrane Incontinence funded and oversaw the project, which was delivered by the Evidence Synthesis Group based at Newcastle University and NIHR Innovation Observatory (NIHR-IO).
+A Steering Committee comprised of members from the Cochrane Incontinence editorial base and specialist academics provided governance to the project.

 Steering Committee members